 July 28, 2025

-Your morning routine might seem harmless—a gentle cleanser, moisturizer, and makeup to start the day.
+Your morning routine might seem harmless—a gentle cleanser, moisturiser, and makeup to start the day.
 But what if those trusted products contain a chemical compound that could be compromising your health?
-Triethanolamine, commonly known as TEA, appears in roughly 40% of beauty products, yet most consumers have never heard of it.
+Triethanolamine, commonly known as TEA, is found in approximately 40% of beauty products, yet most consumers are unfamiliar with it.

 This comprehensive guide reveals what TEA is, why it's used so extensively in personal care products, and most importantly, how to protect yourself from potential harmful chemicals in skincare.
 You'll discover practical alternatives that align with your health-conscious lifestyle and learn to make informed choices about what goes on your skin.